shawna-p/mysterious-messenger/docs/chatrooms.rst

 Screen shake is compatible both with regular backgrounds and with the animated backgrounds.

 .. note::
-    These effects are not displayed for players who have toggled the **Hacking Effects** setting off.
+    This effect is not displayed for players who have toggled the **Screen Shake** setting off.

 Custom Fonts and Bubbles
 =========================